CERT-Polska/mquery/docs/users.md

 source identity management solution.
 In principle, it should work with any other OIDC-capable system.

-I assume that mquery is hosted at `http://localhost`, and Keycloak is hosted at `http://localhost:8080`.
+We assume that mquery is hosted at `http://localhost`, and Keycloak is hosted at `http://localhost:8080`.
 Change the URLs as necessary for your deployment.